remotes::install_github('sagesteppe/safeHavens')

 function produces both the product and writes out ancillary data

-objects: 1) the groups as vector data
+writing out four objects: 1) The groups as vector data

 2) and the groups as raster data